XQueryInstitute/Course-Materials/exercises/exercise-3.md

     ]
 ```

 Granted, [XQuery 3.1](http://www.w3.org/TR/xquery-31/) will provide an output method for [JSON serialization](http://docs.basex.org/wiki/XQuery_3.1#JSON_Serialization).
-Still, it's not difficult to write an XQuery 3.0 expression that evaluates to a sequence of strings with JSON syntax.
+Still, it's not difficult to write an XQuery 3.0 expression that evaluates to a sequence of strings with JSON-like syntax.

 ```xquery
 xquery version "3.0";